Perhaps the rarest picture in any collection. I believe this is the "operations room" of Winnipeg Centre before 1950.

 There were very few women in ATC at that time; one in Edmonton, one in Montreal, and Beth Russell in Winnipeg.
 Beth was an excellent controller and she was well liked by everyone in the business.
 I admired her very much and she taught me a few lessons, although I was never assigned as a trainee to her.
 There was a girl hired shortly after me, Marg Quinn who became a good controller.
 Because women were a minority and new to the profession, some of the guys gave them a hard time.
 I think that quite often, Beth would try to give me a bad time when I was working on her shift, just because of that.
 Torchy Cowan came on the scene about this time.
 He was an ex-air force type who still flew Mustangs for the reserve.
 He was called a Weekend Warrior.
 He and Marg struck a note with each other, soon married and moved to Regina where Torchy signed on as an airline Pilot with CPA, and Marg continued as a controller for a short time.

 Jack Dodd was a cranky, older, seasoned controller with very little hair.
 They say he pulled it all out trying to control the Weekend Warriors.
 Usually there would be four or five of them up in the air at the same time and they would either spring an oil leak, or the gear would stick half up, or they would come screaming into the circuit at 200 knots and disrupt poor Jack's neat and orderly circuit patterns.
 The tower controllers mike hung from the ceiling on a long curly cord so that controller had some mobility to see out the backside of the tower.
-Jack would be stomping around, hollering into the mike, and when it was all over he would get on the phone, and do it all again.
-Jack was also a Reservist so he swung a bit of weight over at the other side with the Reserve Squadron.
+Jack would be stomping around, hollering into the mike, and

 The procedures for a new trainee to follow were quite simple.
 Do the work of the B Stand, absorb what was going on around you, and study on your own time; the weather manual, airport procedures, aircraft types and capabilities, radio terminology and techniques, memorize the airway system and abbreviations for the reporting points and operating stations, airports, and aircraft types.
 When you thought you had a handle on it all, you requested an examination date with downtown office to write the exams one at a time until finished.
 The next step was to get a Radio Telephone license so you could use the radio equipment.